-\subsubsection{Sequences of joins}
+\subsection{Sequences of joins}

-We start the evaluation of modularizing queries by presenting the results of executing sequences of joins in Modularis.
+Finally, we present the results of executing sequences of joins.
 As a baseline, we use the naive version of the plan that shuffles four relations through the network.
-We compare the naive plan against a plan that once optimized shuffles only three.
+We compare the naive plan against an optimized one that shuffles only three.
+Both of these versions are implemented in our system.
 For this experiment, we use multiple relations with 2048 million tuples each, similar to the relations used in \cite{Barthels2015}.
-Additionally, we use a 1-on-1 correspondence between the keys in the inner and outer relation, unless otherwise mentioned.
-Figure~\ref{fig:two_across} shows the execution time when performing a sequence of two joins across a number of machines with the two variants of the algorithm, \emph{naive} and \emph{optimized}.
+Additionally, we use a 1-to-1 correspondence between the keys in the inner and outer relation unless otherwise mentioned.

+Figure~\ref{fig:two_across} shows the execution time when performing a sequence of two joins across several machines with the two variants of the algorithm, \emph{naive} and \emph{optimized}.
 We observe that there is a constant speedup in the optimized version compared to the baseline, which is partly due to the network shuffling of one less relation and partly due to the materialization of only the final result instead of materializing both the intermediate and the final join output.
 The execution time has a sublinear speedup as the number of machines increases because the tail latencies mentioned in the previous section in the network phases are even more eminent.
 Because the network phases constitute a larger part of the execution time of the optimized version, these tail latencies are the main reason that the speedup between the baseline and the optimized version is decreased as the number of machines increases.